-Table 33.Lakes ranked in order of change in LakeSPI Index during the last two assessments, where available.
+Lakes ranked in order of change in LakeSPI Index during the last two assessments, where comparisons are available. \ can't compute differences due to identical values.

-Lake Category of change (%) Stability Change (%)
+Statistical change between la st two surveys Category of change (%) Change (%) Stability

+Lake LakeSPI Index Native Condition Index Invasive Condition Index

-Poutoa >15 Declining -90
+Mangatangi -ve -ve >15 -64 Declining

-Mangatangi >15 Declining -64
+Tomarata -ve -ve None >15 -63 Declining

-Pokorua >15 Declining/Unstable -39

-Lower Huia >15 Declining -37
+Lower Huia >15 -37 Declining

-Cossey's >15 Declining -22
+Cossey's -ve -ve None >15 -22 Declining

-Whatihua >10 Improving +15

-Tomarata >10 Declining -12
+Pupuke -ve -ve None >10 -13 Declining

+Whatihua -ve None None >5 -7 Declining

-Mangatawhiri >5 Improving +8
+Mangatawhiri +ve +ve >5 8 Improving

-Ototoa >5 Declining -9
+Pokorua None None -ve (improvement) ≤5 Unstable

+Rototoa None None None ≤5 Declining

-Big Pehiakura ≤5 Stable
+Big Pehiakura None None None ≤5 Stable

-Karaka ≤5 Declining?

-Kawaupaku ≤5 Stable
+Kawaupaku None None None ≤5 Unstable

-Kuwakatai ≤5 Stable
+Kuwakatai None None None ≤5 Stable

+Wairoa None None ≤5 Stable

+Small Pehiakura None ≤5 Declining?

 Okaihau ≤5 Stable

 Paekawau ≤5 Stable

-Pupuke ≤5 Stable

 Slipper ≤5 Stable

 Spectacle ≤5 Stable

 Upper Huia ≤5 Stable

 Upper Nihotupu ≤5 Stable

-Wairoa ≤5 Stable

-Waitakere ≤5 Stable
+Waitākere ≤5 Stable

+Karaka Dry Declining

+Poutoa Dry Declining

 Te Kanae Single survey

 Hays Creek Single survey

 Little Shag Single survey

-Small Pehiakura Single survey

 Silver Hill Single survey

 Kereta Grass carp

 Wainamu Grass carp

 Western Springs Grass carp

 Lower Nihotupu Not assessed

-Ngakuru Not suitable for LakeSPI assessment
+Ngakuru Not suitable for survey

-Piripoua Not suitable for LakeS SPI assessment
+Piripoua Not suitable for survey

-5 Conclusions and recommendations
+6 Conclusions and recommendations

-Priorities for future monitoring of lakes in the Auckland Region were considered (Table 34) based on current lake condition, lake stability, any outstanding or special values represented within the lake vegetation, and the perceived extent and immediacy of threats that presented a risk to the future condition of the lakes.
-For example, higher scoring lakes have a greater potential for deterioration compared to already impacted lakes so tended to receive a higher priority for future monitoring.
-This was also considered, along with the risk of future weed invasion to a lake based on proximity to weed sources, access to, and usage of lakes, and their vulnerability to further invasion.
+Priorities for future monitoring of lakes in the Auckland region were considered (Table 35) based on current lake condition, lake stability, any outstanding or special values represented within the lake vegetation, and the perceived extent and immediacy of threats that presented a risk to the future condition of the lakes.
+For example, higher scoring lakes have a greater potential for deterioration compared to already impacted lakes, so these received a higher priority for future monitoring.
+Similarly, priority should be given to lakes where there is a tangible risk of future weed invasion based on proximity to weed sources, access to, and usage of lakes, and their vulnerability to further invasion.
+These factors were considered in detail for ranking Auckland lakes in 2005 (Champion and de Winton 2005), but would require updating according to current lake condition.
 Non-vegetated lakes have a low risk of invasion due to highly restricted habitat availability for submerged plants, while several lakes already have maximal development of the worst available weed species.
-At least two lakes (Tomarata and Wainamu) have undergone submerged vegetation decline events in the past, with subsequent deterioration in water quality.
+At least two lakes (Tomarata and Wainamu) have undergone submerged vegetation decline events, with apparent deterioration in water quality.
 Risk of vegetation decline is considered highest for heavily invaded water bodies where weed beds occupy much of the water column.
 Elsewhere vegetation decline has proved especially likely in the case of lakes invaded by Egeria densa (Champion 2002), with 26.4% of the New Zealand lakes invaded by E. densa subsequently undergoing a de-vegetation event (de Winton et al. 2009).

-In setting priorities we have not considered ameliorative works that have been suggested for several lakes and their catchments.
-However, we recognise that the proposed schedule for monitoring indicated in Table 34 should be bought forward if a large change is known for any lake or its catchment.
+In setting priorities we have not considered restorative works that have been suggested for several lakes and their catchments.
+However, we recognise that the proposed schedule for monitoring indicated in Table 35 should be brought forward if a large change is known for any lake or its catchment.

 LakeSPI results indicating lake condition can contribute to a prioritisation of the region's lakes for management or for restoration activities.
 Other information required for such an assessment are the perceived values for lakes (possibly including community/social importance) and the likely threats facing the lakes.
-The highest priority for management would be those water bodies of high value, that are in good condition (i.e., higher LakeSPI scores, good water quality) which are at risk from identified threats.
+The highest priority for management would be those water bodies of high value, that are in good condition (i.e., higher LakeSPI scores, good water quality) which are at greatest risk from identified threats.